nikmosi/twitch-sub-bot/README.md

 - Stores Twitch logins in a local SQLite database and provides CLI commands to manage it.
 - Sends formatted notifications to a Telegram chat using a bot token.
 - Announces start and graceful shutdown in the Telegram chat.
+ - Gracefully handles SIGINT/SIGTERM and stops the watcher thread cleanly.

 ## Installation